-- Sexual Orientation: You may have a legal claim if you have been treated negatively because of your sexual orientation or your sexual identity, including harassment or discrimination because you are gay, lesbian, bisexual, transsexual or transgender.
+- Sexual Orientation: You may have a legal claim if you have been treated negatively because of your sexual orientation or sexual identity, including harassment or discrimination because you are gay, lesbian, bisexual, transsexual or transgender.

 - Veteran and Military Status Discrimination: The law prohibits workplace discrimination based on the fact that you are a current or former member of the armed forces.

-If you have been fired, constructively discharged, demoted, suspended or otherwise treated less favorably because you belong to one of these legally protected categories, Rabner Allcorn Baumgart & Ben-Asher can help.
+If you have been fired, constructively discharged, demoted, suspended or otherwise treated less favorably because you belong to one of these legally protected categories, Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help.
 In addition to successfully representing employees in a wide variety of employment discrimination cases, we have helped improve the law for employees through numerous significant legal victories.

-Contact an experienced employment lawyer at Rabner Allcorn Baumgart & Ben-Asher for more information about your legal rights.
+Contact an experienced employment lawyer at Rabner Baumgart Ben-Asher & Nirenberg, P.C. for more information about your legal rights.
 Our telephone number is (973) 744-4000.